Honey-Pi/HoneyPi/docs/WittyPi/WittyPi Module (time & energy management).md

 4 | GPIO4 | 7
 17 | GPIO17 | 11

-> double occupancy through BME680 (SDA&SCL) and Button at GPIO17.
+- Double occupancy through BME680/BME280 (I2C: SDA&SCL) is no problem.

+- The HoneyPi Button cannot be at GPIO17.
+Better would be GPIO16.

-> 1-Wire default GPIO must be switched to another GPIO (e.g. )
+- 1-Wire default GPIO (used for DS18b20 sensors) must be switched to another GPIO (e.g. GPIO 11).
+It cannot stay at default value because GPIO4 is used from WittyPi.

-> See p.37 in manual.pdf you can check the gpio states with `gpio readall`.
+- See p.37 in manual.pdf you can check the gpio states with `gpio readall`.

-## Install WittyPi on Raspbian
+## Install WittyPi software on Raspbian

 ### [WittyPi 2](http://www.uugear.com/product/wittypi2/)